 To rinse away the shampoo, you may think using a lot of water is the right solution, but too much water can also cause complications.
 Naturally, using too much water means that it takes longer for your carpet to dry, which means that you can’t use that part of your house as usual.

 Additionally, if your carpet takes a long time to dry, mold and mildew can start to grow.
-Certain types of mold can be dangerous to anyone.
+Certain types of molds can be dangerous to anyone in Colorado Springs.
 However, people with mold allergies or mold sensitivity can develop symptoms from any type of mold.
 Symptoms include sneezing, runny nose, cough, itchy eyes, and dry skin.

 Even if the top part of your carpet dries fairly quickly, keep in mind that there is an underlying carpet mat, which can take longer to dry.
 Under that carpet mat, there may be wood floors, which can develop rot when exposed to too much water.